ibm-cloud-docs/Db2onCloud/connecting/firewall_allowlist.md

 # Firewall Allowlist

-If you use allowlists to control connections in your environment, you can use the following IP lists to allowlist Db2 on Cloud deployments.
+If you use allowlists to control connections in your environment, you can use the following IP lists to allowlist {{site.data.keyword.Db2_on_Cloud_long}} deployments.
 You should allowlist all of the subnet ranges for the _entire_ region that your deployments live in.

 As new clusters in a region are created, there will be additional IP ranges that will be added.
 If an existing Db2oC customer adds a new instance, it may be necessary to add these new IP ranges into the firewall rules.
 {:important}